tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 <p>
 <strong>models: sequence or None, optional (default=None)</strong><br>
 Models that feed the stacking estimator.
-If None, it selects all models trained on the current branch.
+If None, it selects all non-ensemble models trained on the current branch.
 </p>
 <p>
 <strong>**kwargs</strong><br>